Lafayette History Museum: Exhibits and collections

 Exhibit at the Lafayette History Museum in Lafayette, Colorado, interpreting the 1927 Columbine Mine massacre with photographs, documents, and artifacts.

-The museum also documents local folklore, including the legend of the "Lafayette Vampire", associated with miner Fodor Glava, who was buried in Lafayette Cemetery in 1918.
+The museum also documents local folklore, including the legend of the "Lafayette Vampire", associated with miner Teodor Glava, who was buried in Lafayette Cemetery in 1918.
 According to a 2015 report by KUSA-TV (9News Denver), museum staff have interpreted the story as a blend of myth and local tradition that reflects the town's coal mining immigrant history.

 Coal miner's hard hat with electric headlamp, used for underground mining work.

 Programs and outreach

 The museum plays an active role in community education and engagement.
 Programs include: